opf/openproject/docs/user-guide/backlogs-scrum/work-with-backlogs/README.md

 ## Working with story points

 In a sprint, you can directly document necessary effort as story points.
 The overall effort for a sprint is automatically calculated, whereby the sum of story points is displayed in the top row.

 <div class="glossary">
 **Story points** are defined as numbers assigned to a work package used to estimate (relatively) the size of the work.
 </div>

 ![User-guide-backlogs-estimate-story-points](User-guide-backlogs-estimate-story-points.png)

 You can easily edit story points directly from the backlogs view.
 In order to do so, simply click in the line of the work package you want to edit, and make the desired changes.

 In the same way, you can also edit the name, start and end date and status of a work package.
 To confirm your changes, press “*Enter*” on your keyboard.
-To cancel your changes, press  “*Escape*”.
+To cancel your changes, press **Escape*”.

 ![User-guide-backlogs-edit-story-points](User-guide-backlogs-edit-story-points.png)